fortrabbit/craft-copy/README.md

 ## Trouble shooting

-The setup is uallay  is straight forward when the [system requirements](#requirements) are fullfilled.
+The setup is usually straight forward when the [system requirements](#requirements) are fulfilled.
 However, depending on your local setup, you may run into errors.
 May errors are MAMP related and easy to fix:

 ### Local MySQL connection error